ginkgo/trackball/README.md

   * The base plate for the assembly
 * `top`
   * The top cover and button assembly.
 This should be printed upside-down placed on its flat top surface.
-* `wristrest` (optional)
+* `wrist_rest` (optional)
-  * This is an optional wristrest that attaches to the main unit with neodymium magnets.
+  * This is an optional wrist-rest that attaches to the main unit with neodymium magnets.
 * `adapter_XXmm` (optional)
   * Adapter if you want to use a static bearing to hold the trackball (instead of a BTU)
+  * The `XXmm` number is the diameter of the bearing.
+So for instance `adapter_2.5mm` is for 2.5mm bearing balls.

 ## Parts